nagyist/tao-user-guide/src/the-basics/items/interaction-types/gap-match-interaction.md

 **Step 2:** Fill in the question field.

-Typically this will be some variation on "fill in the gaps from the following word set".
+Typically this will be some variation on, "Fill in the gaps from the following word set."

 **Step 3:** Cut and paste, or type in, the text within which gaps will be presented.